UP942527/DemonEscapeGame/README.txt

-run "TestNode" to launch the game!
+run "TestNode" to launch the game! (main is located in TestNode